 Many colleges and universities offer special programs for a variety of individuals.
 Students with particular backgrounds, affiliations, talents, or interests may wish to engage in extra research.

-Students who plan to play at a Division I or Division II schools must register with the NCAA Clearinghouse Eligibility Center during their junior year.
+Students who plan to play at a Division I or Division II schools must register with the NCAA Clearinghouse Eligibility Center, and notify the College Counseling office, during their junior year.
 The Clearinghouse evaluates students' academic records to determine whether they are eligible to participate at that level.